 New parking pay stations that integrate with LPR have been installed in and around the major visitor lots on campus.
 These new pay stations will not dispense paper permits, but instead will allow you to use your license plate number to generate a virtual permit for your vehicle for Daily or Short-Term parking.

 Individuals will be able to purchase virtual permits online via My UC Merced parking portal.
-Daily and Short-Term parking may be purchased at the nearest parking pay station to your vehicle or via the WayToPark mobile app.
+Daily and Short-Term parking may be purchased at the nearest parking pay station in Bellevue Lot - Green Zone or via Pay by Text.

 A small 5 minute grace period is provided to all non-permitted vehicles upon arrival to allow individuals time to purchase a virtual permit from a nearby pay station.